Hey Ed, Is It Permissible to Put a Return in the Bathroom?

 In This Edition of “Hey Ed,” Ed Discusses if It’s Permissible to Put a Return in the Bathroom

 Hey Ed, is it permissible to put a return in the bathroom?
-I thoroughly enjoy that question and I really resist the urge to say five or six different responses to that that would be tongue in cheek but probably will end up on the cutting room floor.
-So, I'm simply going to say no. For the obvious reasons like humidity that would come from the bathroom and I know what you were thinking because it wasn't going to be humidity but that's one of the reasons and then the obvious one is odors.
-If you look at code compliancy whether we're about IMC or UMC codes, you can find references where it specifically says, no returns in kitchens, kitchens, no returns in bathrooms.
-No returns in kitchens, no returns in bathrooms and I think it's solid guidance and that's the way I see it.
+I thoroughly enjoy that question, and I really resist the urge to say five or six different responses to that that would be tongue in cheek but probably will end up on the cutting room floor.
+So, I'm simply going to say no. For the obvious reasons like humidity that would come from the bathroom.
+And I know what you were thinking because it wasn't going to be humidity, but that's one of the reasons, and then the obvious one is odors.
+If you look at code compliancy, whether we're talking about IMC or UMC codes, you can find references where it specifically says no returns in kitchens and no returns in bathrooms.
+I think it's solid guidance and that's the way I see it.

 In This Edition of “Hey Ed,” Ed Discusses if It’s Permissible to Put a Return in the Bathroom